dgelessus/NAGUS/docs/encryption_keys.rst

 so it has no corresponding Diffie-Hellman values.
 The CSR server is practically unused and not implemented by open-source server software, so fan shards don't generate any Diffie-Hellman values for it.

+.. _generating_dh_keys:

+Generating connection encryption keys
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+When setting up your own shard, you need to generate your own connection keys.
+Both OpenUru's MOSS and H'uru's DIRTSAND have included tools for this purpose.

+MOSS comes with a standalone tool :program:`make_cyan_dh` that generates a single server key pair.
+The tool needs to be run once for each server type, using the ``-g``/``--generator`` option to specify the correct *g* value for each type.
+The server key is written in ASN.1 DER format, as expected by MOSS itself.
+The corresponding values for the client may be output as either C++ source code (for :ref:`compiling into an OpenUru client <compiled_server_config>`) or packed little-endian binary data
+(for patching into an existing client executable).
+Additionally,
+there is an option ``-t``/``-text`` to display all values (for both client and server) as big-endian hex.

+DIRTSAND has key generation built-in, invoked using :program:`dirtsand --generate-keys` or the server console command ``keygen new``.
+The console command ``keygen show`` re-calculates and displays the client values for an existing set of server keys.
+The keys for all server types (gatekeeper, auth, game) are generated at once, automatically using the standard *g* values for each type.
+There is no support for other server types (CSR) or non-standard *g* values, except by modifying the code.
+Server and client keys are output as base-64 in big-endian byte order, in an appropriate format for the dirtsand.ini and :ref:`server.ini <server_ini>` files.

+MOSS cannot output client keys in the H'uru server.ini format, and similarly DIRTSAND cannot output C++ source code for OpenUru client builds.
+If necessary,
+you can manually convert between the two formats: for each key, convert the base-64 data from/to hex and change the endianness by reversing all bytes.

+OpenSSL's standard :program:`openssl dhparam` command *cannot* be used here, because it only supports generator values 2 and 5, and not the custom *g* values that MOULa uses by default.

+According to comments in the open-sourced client code, Cyan generated their Diffie-Hellman values using a tool called :program:`plDhKeyGen`, but it is not publicly available.